Hairspray chipping

 slightly different approach was taken with the wooden panels of the

-cargo bed.
+cargo body.
 To

 replicate the damage by loading and unloading items the floor and side